Indicia-Team/support_files/Elasticsearch/document-structure.md

 -----|-----
 **Data type**|nested
 **Warehouse field**|`occurrence_media`
 **Description**|List of media files associated with the occurrence.
+Each item contains the file name, caption, type and licence.
 Prefix the file name with the path to the warehouse upload folder to locate the file.

 `occurrence.attributes`||
 -----|-----